-This simple colour set is showcased many flags and the flag of Bangladesh happens to use exactly that colour scheme.
+This simple colour set is showcased in many flags and the flag of Bangladesh happens to use exactly that colour scheme.

 These colour schemes are necessary to know as they can be utilised to create a considerably aesthetically interesting image for use in art, decoration, marketing, or anything you want.
 Colour compliments, in particular, are used frequently in pop art, however, it is also often used in visual design and computer graphics.

-Importance of colour use in branding
+Importance of colour used in branding

-The reason you want to be aware of colours and their properties is due to the fact that it can have a major impact on your brand image, and people’s connotations to your brand itself.
+The reason you want to be aware of colours and their properties is due to the fact that they can have a major impact on your brand image, and people’s connotations to your brand itself.
 Debatably the most significant part of your brand image is the colour palette that you choose for your business’ identity, as colours are usually the first thing a person notices, especially on a brand’s logo, and unfortunately quite often are books judged by their covers.

 Colour in logo designs